Doctor of Health Admin - Health Professional

 *Test Scores, such as the GRE or GMAT are not required.

-In addition to the application itself, the applicant must complete supplemental reference materials specific to the program to which they are applying.
-These forms are available within the application and are also sent through email once an application is submitted.
 The DHA Program has a rolling admissions process.
-Once applications are complete they are shared with the DHA admissions committee for review.
-Admissions decisions are generally available in 2 - 4 weeks after an application is complete.
+Once all required applications materials have been received, they are shared with the DHA admissions committee for review.
+Admissions decisions are generally available in 2-4 weeks after an application is complete.

 For program details, applicants are encouraged to contact the program directly.